Working analysis · May 2026

 Michigan funds school operations on a per-pupil basis.
 The state-set foundation allowance — roughly $10,836 per pupil in FY262 — is multiplied by enrollment to produce the bulk of TSD's revenue.
 Lose a student, lose a foundation.
 Gain a student, gain a foundation.

 But the buildings stayed open.
 The teaching staff barely changed.
 The MPSERS rate didn't fall.
 Healthcare premiums kept rising.
 When the same cost base is divided across fewer students, per-pupil cost goes up by arithmetic.
-Cost per pupil rose from $10,924 in FY15 to $15,383 in FY24 — up $4,459 per student, or 41%, in nine years.1
+Cost per pupil rose from $10,924 in FY15 to $15,624 in FY25 — up $4,700 per student, or 43%, in ten years.1 And the FY25 audit surfaces a notable new wrinkle: revenue per pupil dropped year-over-year for the first time since the FY18-FY19 baseline period, from $15,680 (FY24) to $15,377 (FY25).
+For the first time in the modern data, audited rev/pupil was lower than audited cost/pupil ($247 below).1

 Bars: total enrollment, left axis.
 Line: General Fund operating cost per pupil, right axis.
 The two move in opposite directions — fewer students sharing a roughly fixed cost base mean each student's slice is larger every year.

-Students lost net from the FY20 enrollment peak to FY24
+Students lost net from the FY20 enrollment peak to FY25

 Annual foundation-allowance revenue not coming in vs the FY20 baseline